Xiaocheng-Zhang/CS4500/CS4500-Assignment-2/part1/MEMO.md

 		Thus, we have to write whole tests by ourselves.
 We have edited the test with our own test cases in our Makefile.

+		**UPDATE: 12 hours before deadline we heard their first reponse, which was just an update on object.h and string.h.

 	b) Map:
 		1)Documentations are mostly in one line, which we as developers have to guess what the management wants.